-Requests for transcripts by former ACS secondary students may be requested in writing from the Auburn High School Counselor's office.
-A processing fee may be charged.
-Only cash or money orders will be accepted for school transcripts.
+Transcript requests for former ACS secondary students may be made at www.needmytranscript.com or on the AHS webpage counseling department /registrar department link.
+A processing fee is charged.
 For questions regarding this procedure, contact the Auburn High School Counseling Office Secretary.